 - 30 g mini-pretzels chopped into smaller pieces

-- 2 tbsp sea salt flakes
+- 2 tablespoon sea salt flakes

 - Add the butter and both sugars into a bowl of an electric mixer and beat together on a medium speed until pale and fluffy, about 3 minutes.